 Wave Nunnally, Ph.D., 1999-2003

-Each year, we raise money for the PSGS, enrich current PSGS students through workshops and the alumni-in-residence program, and participate in the annual luncheon at the national meeting of the Society of Biblical Literature.
+Each year, we raise money for the PSGS, enrich the training of current PSGS students through professional workshops and the alumni-in-residence program, and participate in the annual luncheon at the national meeting of the Society of Biblical Literature.
 Please help us to support HUC-JIR and the Pines School of Graduate Studies in order to provide the best possible experience for current students.